 Absence related to an employee who is a victim of domestic violence, sexual assault, or stalking, for the purposes described in Labor Code sections 230(c) and 230.1(a).

-27.2.8 General Provisions - To qualify for sick leave pay, the employee must notify the District at or in advance of the time the employee is scheduled to report for duty.
+27.2.8 General Provisions - To qualify for sick leave pay, the employee must notify OC San at or in advance of the time the employee is scheduled to report for duty.
 Minimum charge to the employee’s sick leave account shall be one-quarter (.25) hour increments.

 Human Resources and department management shall be responsible for control of abuse of the sick leave privilege.
 If notified in advance, the employee may be required, at any time, to furnish a certificate issued by a licensed physician or nurse, or other satisfactory evidence of illness; however, for absences of ten consecutive working days or more, a request for leave and a medical statement, on prescribed forms, stating expected date of return must be submitted to Human Resources.
 Upon return to work, a written doctor's release must be submitted to Human Resources.
 For absences of one or more working days in an unpaid status, a request for leave and a medical statement, on prescribed forms, stating expected date of return must be submitted to Human Resources.